xmarcosx/edfi-aws/README.md

 Let's start by creating a new VPC (Virtual Private Cloud), several subnets, and other pieces of networking infrastructure.
 A VPC is a virtual network dedicated to your AWS account.
 Within a VPC are one or more subnets.
 A subnet is a range of IP addresses in your VPC.
 You launch AWS resources, such as Amazon EC2 instances, into your subnets.
 You can connect a subnet to the internet, and route traffic to and from your subnets using route tables.

 ### VPC
-Run the command below to create a vpc and automatically store its id in `AWS_VPC_ID`
+Copy and paste the command below to create a vpc and automatically store its id in `AWS_VPC_ID`
 ```sh
 AWS_VPC_ID=$(aws ec2 create-vpc --cidr-block 10.0.0.0/16 --query Vpc.VpcId --output text);
 ```